ds-04/slurm_su_bank_python3/README.md

 # Checking (Cron)

-The script ```slurm_bank_cron.sh``` will perform a check of Service Units by looping through all users - it is anticipated you'd run this at very least daily.
-If a user has exhausted their SUs they will be held.
-The mechanism to hold we will use is by setting the account's <b>GrpTRESMins</b> in SLURM to hold the account.
+The script ```slurm_bank_cron.sh``` will perform a check of Service Units by looping through all SLURM accounts - it is anticipated you'd run this at very least daily.
+If an account has exhausted it's SUs that account will be held.
+The mechanism to hold we will use is by setting the account's <b>GrpTRESMins</b> to <b>0</b> in SLURM to hold the account.
 This can be changed in ```py_sb_settings.py```

 # Dumping the DB